 Senegal

 Senegal criminalises same-sex sexual activity between men and between women.
-Sentences include a maximum penalty of five years’ imprisonment and a fine.
+Sentences include a maximum penalty of ten years’ imprisonment and a fine.

-Maximum prison term doubles from five to ten years and new offences against the ‘glorification’ and ‘financing’ of same-sex intimacy are introduced
+Maximum prison term doubles from five to ten years; new offences against the ‘glorification’ and ‘financing’ of same-sex intimacy

 Map of Jurisdictions that Criminalise LGBT People